sontr/cordova-plugin-datalogic/README.md

-# Datalogic Cordova SDK
+# Datalogic Cordova Plugin
-Library that exposes the Datalogic Android SDK (Java) as a Cordova plug-in.
+Plugin that exposes the Datalogic Android SDK (Java) as a Cordova plug-in.